 Currently, there are no active commercial geothermal locations in Canada, although there is one in the works in Saskatchewan.
 We continue to lag behind other countries such as Iceland and New Zealand, or states such as California, despite our substantial geothermal potential.
 Canada is still the only country on the geologically active Pacific rim that has not yet accessed its geothermal potential.

 However, there is some positivity with a new Saskatchewan site under construction.
 The Saskatchewan site was announced when, in Spring 2017, SaskPower, the principal electric utility in the province, signed a power purchase agreement (PPA) with DEEP Earth Energy Production Corp.
 This was the first PPA in Canada issued for a geothermal power facility.
+Initial testing has shown that this site has significant geothermal potential and DEEP Earth Energy Production Corp is continuing to move forward with the project.

 Alberta is also working on retrofitting an oil field with geothermal technology in order to power the field and provide energy for the entire operation.